Oklahoma Motorcycle Helmet Laws Guide

 How Do Oklahoma Helmet Laws Compare With Other States?

 Iowa and Illinois are the only two states that do not have a helmet law at all.
-That means it is completely up to the rider and the passengers to decide whether they want to wear a helmet, even if they are a minor.
+That means it is entirely up to the rider and the passengers to decide whether they want to wear a helmet, even if they are minors.

 Throughout the rest of the country, the states are split.
 Many states have rules similar to the Oklahoma helmet laws, requiring riders under a certain age to wear helmets.
 The age restrictions vary depending on the state, and some places have extra requirements to meet before you can ride without a helmet.
 Texas, for example, only allows people over 21 to ride a motorcycle without a helmet if they have a health insurance plan that provides at least $10,000 in medical benefits for injuries sustained during an accident.
 Riders must also complete an approved motorcycle operator safety training course before they are allowed to ride without a helmet.

-There are still 22 states that require all motorcycle riders to wear a helmet, regardless of age, health insurance, and training.
-In most of these states, the government will set guidelines about the type of helmet you must wear.
+There are still 22 states that require all motorcycle riders to wear helmets, regardless of age, health insurance, and training.
+In most of these states, the government sets guidelines about the type of helmet you must wear.
 You will breach the law if you wear a helmet that does not meet the standards.
 The standards for helmets are continually changing, so it is important to keep up to date with the latest guidelines.

 Most localities with bicycle helmet laws have age-specific laws requiring children to wear helmets when riding a bicycle.
 In certain areas, like California, the helmet laws also extend to scooters and skateboards.